If you are planning planting this year or next year please speak to us. New source blocks are needed and always welcome.

 The group continues to establish certified source vineyards for quality vine cutting material and is also involved in regional trials of new varieties, new clones of already planted varieties as well as special projects to tackle vineyard pests and diseases.

-Langhorne Creek is a member of South Australian Vine Improvement Association, which provides clean planting material to regional vine improvement organisations enabling the establishment of certified vine material Source Blocks.
+Langhorne Creek is a member of South Australian Vine Improvement Association (SAVIA), which provides clean planting material to regional vine improvement organisations enabling the establishment of certified vine material Source Blocks.
 The concept of the source blocks evolved to enable the bodies to provide the best possible quality planting material of known origin and health status to growers and the industry as a whole.